yinonh/Owlist/README.md

 - **Language Support:** Supports both Hebrew and English languages.

 ## Upcoming Release on Google Play
-I'm excited to announce that Objective Owl will soon be available on Google Play!
+I'm excited to announce that Owlist will soon be available on Google Play!
 I'm in the final stages of testing and polishing the app to provide you with the best goal-tracking experience.
-Stay tuned for the launch on Google Play and start your journey towards achieving your goals with Objective Owl!
+Stay tuned for the launch on Google Play and start your journey towards achieving your goals with Owlist!

 ## Contributing
 Your contributions are welcome!
 Fork the repository, make improvements, and submit a pull request.